Many drivers don’t know how to compare car insurance except by looking at price.

 - Read the fine print.
 Look for limitations on who can drive your car and when your coverage is extended to rental cars or new cars.

-These are the top five auto insurers in the U.S. as of 2014, ranked by annual premiums written:
+These are the top ten auto insurers in the U.S. as of 2018, ranked by annual premiums written:

-Yet in your state there are probably several hundred more carriers to choose from.
+In your state there are probably several hundred more carriers to choose from.
+Here's a list of car insurance companies we work with that are in your area and beyond.
 The more flaws you have in your risk profile, the more likely you’ll find that rates from different companies vary significantly – sometimes by thousands of dollars.
-In fact, many top-tier insurance companies don’t insure higher-risk drivers – those who need an SR-22 filing, for example, or who are under age 25 – but instead direct those clients to their subsidiaries.
+In fact, many top-tier car insurance companies don’t insure higher-risk drivers – those who need an SR-22 filing, for example, or who are under age 25 – but instead direct those clients to their subsidiaries.

 A slightly more expensive premium from an insurance company that can bundle your auto and home coverage might be cheaper once the discount on both policies is applied.